 So there you have it.
 The pros and cons of building your own photography light box that’s hopefully been helpful for you to make your decision.

-But if you’ve decided to build one yourself, the following are some helpful resources telling you what supplies you need and showing you how to make your own photography light box.
+- If you’ve decided to build one yourself, the following are some helpful resources telling you what supplies you need and showing you how to make your own photography light box: